MartinR2345/EndtoEndCybersecurityProgram-/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-This repository demonstrates how I conducted a full cybersecurity program assessment (with the help of my thoughtful collaborator AI) for a fictional company called AI Driven using the the NIST Cybersecurity Framework.
+This repository demonstrates how I conducted a full cybersecurity program assessment for a fictional company called AI Driven using the the NIST Cybersecurity Framework.
 The goal is to transform this messy, insecure organization (AI Driven) into a structured, risk-aware cybersecurity program aligned with the NIST Cybersecurity Framework.
 <br />

 <h2>Framework Used</h2>